-Overall congressional sentiment remains strong for supporting the DOD's National Defense Strategy and defense spending.
-However, we anticipate that the federal budget will continue to be subject to debate and compromise shaped by, among other things, heightened political tensions, the global security environment, inflationary pressures and macroeconomic conditions.
+Overall congressional sentiment remains strong for supporting the DoD's National Defense Strategy and defense spending.
+However, we anticipate that the federal budget will continue to be subject to debate and compromise shaped by, among other things, heightened political tensions including the 2024 elections, the global security environment, inflationary pressures and macroeconomic conditions.
 The result may be shifting funding priorities, which could have material impacts on defense spending broadly, and the effect on individual programs or our results cannot be predicted at this time.